richrd/bx2/PLANNING.md

 > Broadcast messages or command output to channels and/or users (targets) at a defined interval.

 * calc
 > Calculator: calculate basic math and show result.
+(Use https://github.com/danthedeckie/simpleeval/)

 * clearlogs
 > Clear logs in a window.
 Clear all by default or clear messages since a time or duration.